danielrendall/XsltAsAService/README.md

 Note - use the `--http1.0` flag in your `curl` to avoid irritating 1s delays

 ## Status

+WARNING - this is also pretty much untested at the moment

 * Needs proper documentation
 * And also some actual tests